eugenius1/eugenius1.github.io/_drafts/my-investing-journey-1-the-awakening.md

 It is said that our **biggest monetary expense in life** is tax!
 Unless one lives in a perfect tax haven, making profit or income from investments usually leads to paying taxes for it.
 So arguably the biggest determiner to one's take-home return on investment is how much one pays in tax on their returns.
+Also, usually profits and all dividend are usually taxed even if not withdrawn so this can hinder reinvesting dividend (for the compounding effect).

-Many countries provide investment accounts with lower or no tax under conditions such as lock-in period or maximum yearly input.
+Many countries provide investment accounts with lower or no tax under conditions such as lock-in period, maximum yearly input or limited asset choices.
 I will give a brief summary of what I understand but always do your own research and/or seek a tax advisor in your jurisdiction.

 In the **UK**, a stocks & shares Individual Savings Account (**ISA**) can be used by UK taxpayers